 What’s the recommended dosage?

-When we consistently meditate for more than two months, an incredible restructuring occurs within our brain.
-Researchers from the Harvard University performed an intensive study to figure out exactly what happens to our brains when we meditate for long periods.
+When we consistently meditate for two months or more, a noticeable restructuring occurs within the brain.
+Researchers from Harvard University carried out an intensive study to figure out exactly what happens to our brains when we meditate regularly over time.
 16 participants were put through a guided meditation program that lasted for 27 minutes each day for 8 weeks in total.
-After two months were over, the brain’s Gray Matter region that’s associated with memory, learning, emotion control, self-awareness and perspective increased in volume.
-These results were overly enlightening.
-Setting aside even a few minutes each day could make the difference.
+When the two months were up, the researchers observed that the regions of the brain associated with memory, learning, emotion control, self-awareness and perspective increased in volume.
+These results were frankly enlightening!
+They seemed to indicate that setting aside even a few minutes each day could make a significant difference.

 The benefits of meditation are priceless, regardless of whether you prefer short or long meditation sessions.
-Rather than wonder how to sit for long hours in meditation, try making the most of every second you meditate.
-It is really about quality, not quantity.
-Choose a convenient time devoid of interruptions and noise.
-Mornings are recommended, although you can also incorporate mini-meditations within your day.
-Make sure you’re seated in a comfortable position before commencing meditation.
-There are various meditation techniques you can practice.
+Rather than worry about how many minutes, hours or years you should sit, try making the most of every practice moment.
+It’s all about quality, not quantity.
+Choose a convenient time free of interruptions and noise.
+Mornings are often recommended, although you can also incorporate mini-meditations within your day or choose evenings as your preferred time.
+Make sure you’re seated in a comfortable position before you start your session.
+There are many worthwhile meditation techniques you can practice.
 If you get tired with sitting, switch it up with walking meditation.
-The whole idea is to keep meditation fresh, have fun while meditating.
+The whole idea is to keep meditation fresh and enjoy your meditation moments.